KellanChilders/CMSC516-Task-12/README.txt

 ROLES

 Megan Davis - Author of semeval_script.pl, and procedural implementation within powerpoint.
 Set up trello board.
-Andrew Ward - Author of task information/introduction and proposed approach.
-In addition to providing suggestions on solutions implemented.
-(Also implemented code not included in code drop #1)
+Andrew Ward - Author of task information/introduction and proposed approach in powerpoint.
+Author of voting system script.
+Contributed to development of word2vec implementation, and para2vec implementation (retired and superseded by w2v+NN approach).
-Kellan Childers -- Author of similarity measures and neural network implementations, word2vec powerpoint details.
+Kellan Childers -- Author of similarity measures and neural network (trained on word embeddings) implementation, word2vec powerpoint details.
 Setup github project.

 SEMEVAL PROBLEM - TASK 12

-Given an arguement consisting of a claim and reason, select the correct warrant that explains the reasoning of the arguement.
+Given an arguement consisting of a claim and reason, select the correct warrant that explains the reasoning of the argument.

 Ex: